Lewis Dobbin: International career

 In October 2019 Dobbin scored for the England under-17 team in a draw against Germany and the following month he scored again in a defeat at home to Denmark.
 In February 2020 Dobbin scored against Russia and then twice against Ukraine.

-On 6 October 2021, Dobbin made a his England U19s debut during a 3–1 defeat to France in Marbella.
+On 6 October 2021, Dobbin made his England U19s debut during a 3–1 defeat to France in Marbella.